What Is ITIL? A Beginner’s Guide to the ITIL Process

 Service catalogue management.
 A service catalogue is the subset of IT services directly available to customers.
 Typically, these are the offerings within the larger service portfolio visible to users.

 Service level management.
-Service level management refers to the service level agreements (SLAs) and operational level agreements (OLAs) made between the customer and the IT provider.
-These agreements represent the agreed-upon performance of a system or service.
+Service level management refers to the service level agreements (SLAs) and operational level agreements (OLAs) made between the customer and IT provider.
+These agreements represent the agreed-upon system or service performance.

 Availability management.
-The availability management process deals with the ability of a system or service to function when the customer requests it.
-Availability requirements are established in the SLA agreements secured during the service level management process above.
+The availability management process deals with a system or service’s ability to function when the customer requests it.
+The SLA agreements secured during the service level management process above establish the availability requirements.

 Capacity management.
 ITIL defines capacity as the “maximum throughput a service, system, or device can handle.”
-Three primary areas of focus are involved with capacity management: business capacity management (BCM), service capacity management (SCM), and component capacity management (CCM).
+There are three primary areas of focus involved with capacity management: Business Capacity Management (BCM), Service Capacity Management (SCM), and Component Capacity Management (CCM).

 Service continuity management.
 This component of the ITIL foundation is often referred to as IT service continuity management (ITSCM).
 It secures the service provider's ability to meet the agreed-upon service-level threshold.
 Techniques involved with ITSCM include business impact analysis (BIA) and management of risk (MOR).

 IT security management.
-IT security management is centred around five major qualities: confidentiality, integrity, availability, authenticity, and non-repudiation.
+IT security management comprises five major qualities: confidentiality, integrity, availability, authenticity, and non-repudiation.

 Supplier management.
-Supplier management ensures that the organisation receives the agreed-upon service levels from its partners.
+Supplier management ensures the organization receives the agreed-upon service levels from its partners.
 It’s similar to service level management, but unlike service management, it deals with internal negotiations.

-This ITIL phase coordinates the building, testing, and deployment of IT services.
-Plans must include the configuration of hardware and software, the readying of production environments, and the management of support personnel.
+This ITIL phase coordinates IT services' building, testing, and deployment.
+Plans must include hardware and software configuration, production environment readying, and support personnel management.
 Seven processes exist under service transition:

 |The Seven Service Transition Processes